 Ramon: During my bachelor studies I worked as a 3D Environment Artist at Deck13 Interactive on the game "The Surge" for almost a year.
-In addition, I occasionally work as a freelancer on smaller projects and currently give a workshop on photogrammetry at the Darmstadt University of Applied Sciences.
+In addition, I occasionally work as a freelancer on smaller projects.

-What do you enjoy most about your studies as a TD?
-Which topics do you find particularly exciting?
+What did you enjoy most about your studies as a TD?
+Which topics did you find particularly exciting?

-I find it very pleasant to have very few strict guidelines.
-Instead you work on projects
+I found it very pleasant to have very few strict guidelines.
+Instead, you work on projects.

 Ramon: Everyday life can be very different, depending on which phase the current projects are in.
-Usually the day starts with a few meetings to plan things and discuss the current state of work.
-After that, I work at my workplace on the current tasks - but this is usually interrupted by further short meetings, workshops, etc. Since TDs are often responsible for finding solutions to current technical problems, communication with other team members is a relatively big part of my studies.
+Usually the day started with a few meetings to plan things and discuss the current state of work.
+After that, I worked at my workplace on the current tasks - but this was usually interrupted by further short meetings, workshops, etc. Since TDs are often responsible for finding solutions to current technical problems, communication with other team members was a relatively big part of my studies.

-What has been your highlight regarding your studies so far?
+What has been your highlight regarding your studies?

-Ramon: It's difficult to choose a single "highlight" - but all in all the people you get to know during your studies and the general working atmosphere are the best aspect for me.
+Ramon: It's difficult to choose a single "highlight" - but all in all the people you get to know during your studies and the general working atmosphere were the best aspects for me.

-In addition, it is of course always very exciting to attend workshops and get feedback from very experienced people from industry or to try out new techniques.
+In addition, it was of course always very exciting to attend workshops and get feedback from very experienced people from the industry or to try out new techniques.